Shama'il al-Muhammadiyya: Translations and editions

 The Shama'il is generally printed as an appendix to the Jami' of Tirmidhi in India and Pakistan.
 Professor M.H.F.
 Quraishi translated the Shama'il of Tirmidhi into English, which was published in 1980 in India.

 An Urdu translation and commentary, Khasa'il Nabawi was written by Muhammad Zakariya al-Kandahlawi in 1926.

 An English translation and commentary, "A Commentary on the Depiction of Prophet Muhammad" was published in 2015.

 An Uzbek translation and commentary, "Shamoili Muhammadiya" by Ziyovuddin Rahim was published in 2020.

+A Malay translation, "As-Syamail Al-Muhammadiyah Keagunganmu Ya Rasulullah" by Muhammad Masnur Hamzah was published in 2017 by PTS Publishing House Sendirian Berhad.